Land Your Dream Job

 Ageism is a bias—so much so that age discrimination is sometimes referred to as a second-class civil rights issue.

-In the workplace, both older and younger employees may face biases based on their age, yet age discrimination is usually not included in diversity trainings.
+Both older and younger employees face biases, yet preventing ageism in the workplace is not usually included in diversity trainings.
 There are many ways for organizations to work toward being more inclusive and ensuring their hiring practices, employee development, and office culture are all supportive of age diversity

 The Age Discrimination in Employment Act (ADEA) forbids discrimination against employees and job applicants age 40 and older.
 But age discrimination can be very subtle and difficult to prove.
 And it’s not only older workers who are affected by ageism; the youngest in the workforce can also be affected by age discrimination, but are not covered by the ADEA.
 So, what does ageism look like in the workplace?